direktt/direktt-plugin/guides/user-guide.md

 * Where to use: Share the unique subscription link in your social media posts, on your website, or anywhere you engage your audience.
 * How to find your link:
-  * In the Direktt Admin Console, under Channel Info—“Url for Channel Subscription”.
+  * In the Direktt Admin Console, under Channel Info - “Url for Channel Subscription”.
   * Or in Direktt \> Dashboard in WordPress.
 * How users join:
   * Tap the link (e.g., from social media or blog).